hendrikboom3/rackettown/README.md

 * Do anything with 3-D
 * Deal with floor plans instead of facades
 * Do any kind of space subdivision that isn't hierarchical rectangles.

+# About matcher and ren

+These are seemingly independent of door, certainly at present.

+matcher.rkt is the beginning of a rule formalism for a plot calculus (still nly a vague concept)

+ren.rkt is likewse a beginning -- currently it describes quests -- the kinds of things that are often quested for in fantasy games and novels.
+No, I really don't know where this is going.
+Thta's the point of doing this.

+And I hope the attribute mechanism in door will eventually expand to being able to talk about map regions instead of doors an windows.
+This will need much experimentation.

+ren has a trial mechanism for probabilities, which may get adopted, or something like it, for door.rkt.